kriswuollett/nx/test/cli-args-mangled/README.md

 2. Long form args that aren't joined with their value with an equals sign is forced into that format, e.g., `--an-arg 3` which should be two separate entries in `argv` is instead squashed into `--an-arg=3`.
 3. Dashes are removed from argument names, and then the name is converted into camel case, e.g., `--another-arg=test` gets transformed into `--anotherArg=test`.
 4. Argument processing does not handle free form arguments with equal signs, e.g., `--= foo` in an intermediate stage gets squashed to `--==foo` when the command is echoed, and then it gets processed again into two separate `argv` entries: `---==foo` and `--==foo`.
+5. All positional arguments starting from and after an `=` is completely removed from `argv`.